endless-sky/endless-sky-wiki/CreatingShips.md

 * `"shields"`: maximum shield capacity.
 When a ship is hit, if it has any shields left they absorb the damage; otherwise the hull is damaged.
 Shields can recharge, whereas hulls generally can only be repaired when landing on a planet.

 * `"hull"`: maximum hull strength.
-A ship is disabled when either it is reduced to 10% hull, or to the minimum of 25% hull or 100.
-(That is, small ships are disabled at 25%, and large ones at 10%.)
+A ship is disabled when either it is reduced to 15% hull, or to the minimum of 45% hull and &radic;(hull).
+(That is, small ships are disabled at 45%, and large ones at 15%.)

 * `"required crew"`: the number of crew members needed to operate the ship without anything failing.